Ingredients: What's Inside the Tea Bag

 Marsh Mallow Leaves

-Marsh Mallow LeavesThe Marsh Mallow or Marshmallow (Althaea officinalis) was used by the ancient Greeks to remedy bruises and bleeding, and as a mild laxative.
+Marsh Mallow LeavesThe Marsh Mallow or Marshmallow (Althaea officinalis) was used by the ancient Greeks for bruises and bleeding, and as a mild laxative.
 It was used in medieval Europe for indigestion and diarrhea.
 The Marsh Mallow root or leaf was traditionally used to soothe and support the intestines.

 It is rich in calcium, zinc, iron, sodium, iodine, vitamin B complex, and pantothenic acid.
-Herbs high in mucilage, such as Marsh Mallow and Malva Leaf (of the same family), are often helpful for symptomatic relief of coughs and irritated throats.
+Herbs high in mucilage, such as Marsh Mallow and Malva Leaf.

-Mallow has expectorant and demulcent properties, which accounts for this herb’s historical use as a remedy for the respiratory tract, particularly in cases of irritating coughs with bronchial congestion.
+Mallow has expectorant and demulcent properties.
 Marsh Mallow root and, to a lesser extent, Marsh Mallow leaf both contain significant percentages of mucilage, a natural gummy substance that does not dissolve in water.

 Blessed Thistle